Historic Morse Code Radio Station Came Alive In July

 KPH, once known as the "Wireless Giant of the Pacific", was a Morse code station that provided a radio lifeline to ships on the high seas for 92 years.
 KPH originally broadcast from San Francisco's Palace Hotel but moved its transmitters and receivers to West Marin in the 1920s.
 Its shutdown in 1997 marked the beginning of the end of commercial Morse code in the US

-But the Maritime Radio Historical Society-a Marin-based group of self-described radiotelegraphy geeks-with the cooperation of the Point Reyes National Seashore, brought KPH back to life.
+But the Maritime Radio Historical Society-a Marin-based group of self-described radiotelegraphy geeks-with the cooperation of the Point Reyes National Seashore, has brought KPH back to life.
 Since 2000 the Society has for one night each year used the restored equipment of the station, including transmitters that are likely the only ones of their type in use anywhere, to return KPH to the air.
 On July 12, listeners around the world heard the station's signal once again.

 In 1905, at the dawn of the wireless age, a Morse code radio station was established at the Palace Hotel for communications with ships at sea.
 In those early days stations picked their own call letters, so the station was first known as PH in honor of its location.
 Later, federal regulators added the K prefix creating the famous call KPH.